Introduction to HTCondor Versions

 This chapter provides descriptions of what features have been added or bugs fixed for each release of HTCondor.
 The first section describes the HTCondor version numbering scheme, what the numbers mean, and what the different releases are.
 The rest of the sections each describe the specific releases.

-Starting with HTCondor 9.2.0, the version number scheme changed.
-We made this change to give us additional flexibility in releasing small updates to address specific issues, without disturbing the normal development of HTCondor.
+We changed the version numbering scheme after the 9.1.3 release: what would have been the next 9.1.x release is now the 9.2.0 release.
+We made this change to give us additional flexibility in releasing small updates to address specific issues without disturbing the normal development of HTCondor.
 The version number will still retain the MAJOR.MINOR.PATCH form with slightly different meanings.
 We have borrowed ideas from Semantic Versioning.

-The MINOR number increments during the development of new features.
+The MINOR number increments each feature release.
 This number stays at 0 for LTS releases.
-The current release is 9.2.0.
-A regular release is expected to increment every one to two months.
+If the current feature release is 9.2.0, the next one will be 9.3.0.
+A new feature release is expected every one to two months.

 The PATCH number increments when we have targeted fixes.
-For the LTS releases, the patch number is expected to increment every one to two months and may increment more frequently if a serious problem is discovered.
-For the regular releases, the frequency of patch releases depends on the demand for quick updates.
+For the LTS releases, a patch release is expected every one to two months and may occur more frequently if a serious problem is discovered.
+For the feature releases, the frequency of patch releases depends on the demand for quick updates.

-MAJOR.0.0: This version represents a new LTS release.
+An LTS release is numbered X.0.0, and is a new long-term support release.
 The previous LTS release is supported for six months after a new LTS version is released.
-The final regular release undergoes a stabilization effort where the software is run through multiple code quality tools (such as Valgrind) to assure the best possible LTS release.
+The final feature release undergoes a stabilization effort where the software is run through multiple code quality tools (such as Valgrind) to assure the best possible LTS release.
 The MAJOR.0.0 version is not released until the stabilization effort is complete.
-Support for the previous LTS release ends six months after a new LTS version is released.
 Paid support contracts are only available for the LTS release.

-MAJOR.0.PATCH: These releases are updates to the LTS release.
+An LTS patch release is numbered X.0.Z, and is an update to the LTS major release.
 The patches are reviewed to ensure correctness and compatibility with the LTS release.
-These releases contain bug fixes and security updates and are released when a major issue is identified, or just before the next regular release.
+These releases contain bug fixes and security updates and are released when a major issue is identified, or just before the next feature release.
 These releases go through our entire testing process.
 Large code changes are not permitted in the LTS release.
 Enhancements are not implemented in the LTS release unless there is minimal impact with a major benefit.
 Ports to new platforms will appear in the LTS release.
-The HTCondor team guarantees that patches to the LTS are compatible.
+The HTCondor team guarantees that patches to the LTS release are compatible.

-MAJOR.MINOR.0: These versions are are regularly released when development milestones are met.
+A feature release is numbered X.Y.0 and includes one or more new features.
 The software goes through our entire testing process.
 We use these releases in production at the Center for High Throughput Computing.
-These releases contain all the patches from the LTS release and all the patches from the to the regular releases.
-The HTCondor development team guarantees protocol compatibility between the regular releases and the LTS release.
+These releases contain all the patches from the LTS release and all the patches from the to the feature releases.
+The HTCondor development team guarantees protocol compatibility between the feature releases and the LTS release.
 However, changes in behavior may be observed, and adjustments to configuration may be required when new features are implemented.

-MAJOR.MINOR.PATCH: These releases contain targeted patches to address a specific issue with a regular release.
+A feature patch release is numbered X.Y.Z and contains targeted patches to address a specific issue with a feature release. specific issue with a feature release.
 If there is a specific need to be addressed before 9.3.0 is tested and ready, we would issue a 9.2.1 patch release.
 These releases have undergone code review and light testing.
 These patch releases are cumulative.